tkw1536/TIPSY/docs/inspector.md

 ## The Tree Tab

-The Tree Tab shows the pathbuilder as a hierarchical structure: A set of bundles and field associated with them.
+The Tree Tab shows the pathbuilder as a hierarchical structure: A set of bundles and fields associated with them.
 It is similar, although not quite identical, to the pathbuilder overview in WissKI.

 In the main panel, each path is represented as a table row.